 In addition, the pre-proposal must include a listing of individuals who should not serve as merit reviewers of a subsequent proposal.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this solicitation.
 This listing will not count toward the pre-proposal's page limit.
-The list of individuals must be sent via email to BRAVE@science.doe.gov.
+The list of individuals must be sent via email by the pre-proposal deadline to accelerate@science.doe.gov.